 - Most other legal and academic libraries require a pass; please inquire at the Law Library Reference Desk.

-- You will not have checkout privileges at libraries outside of NYU; you must use the material onsite or go back to the Law Library and request an interlibrary loan.
+- You will not have checkout privileges at libraries outside of NYU; you must use the material there or request an Interlibrary Loan

 ALTERNATE STEP 3: Interlibrary Loan